 Travel checklist before you start packing for international trip helps you be organized before travel.
 If you travel too frequently outside your own country, these might be at your fingertips, or if you travel once in a blue moon, you may spend enough time making sure everything is in place.
 However if like me you take few trips every year, this checklist that I prepared for myself might help you avoid last minute nightmares of traveling abroad.

 Documents for an International Trip

 International travel requires more documentation than a domestic trip where you can just buy a ticket and board the flight/train/bus.
 On an international trip, more often than not you require a travel document like a Passport.
 Sometimes a permit like we Indians require in Bhutan or some regions like North East India needs extra layers of permission documents to travel through them.

 This is your travel checklist of documents:

-- Check the Validity of your passport – Passport must be valid for at least 6 months on the date of travel.
+- Check the Validity of your passport – Passport must be valid for at least 6 months from the date of travel.

 - A valid Visa for the dates of travel – this seems obvious, but I have seen cases where the Visa period was less than the travel period and it created a lot of trouble once travelers were out of their country.
 It is easy to manage it if you see the error in advance and take the necessary action.
 Some professional agencies can help you with Visa like these guys do for Vietnam Visa.

 - Ticket to and from the destination – Sometimes travel agents issue tickets for Visa processing but the final tickets are issued later – see that no discrepancy – tickets are for the same dates and destination.